 Rhum Agricole from Martinique is distilled from sugarcane juice instead of molasses, which many other rum-producing countries use.
 This white rum from Rhum Clement is extremely popular with the locals, and it’s a key component of the national favorite ‘Ti Punch cocktail.
 “This bottling showcases not only the elegant character of the cane juice but the expertise of the distillers in honing in on what makes it special,” says Mustipher.
 “It has restrained floral notes, a bright, sparkling acidity, and a crisp, vegetable finish.”
 The flavor profile is a bit earthier and less sweet than you might be used to, but it’s a delicious spirit that can be sipped neat, with a splash of lime, or used in different cocktails.

 Best Dark Rum: Plantation Xaymaca Special Dry

 Though not an officially recognized category, dark rum is aged rum that is dark in appearance from the time spent in a barrel interacting with wood.
 Of course, there might be caramel coloring or molasses in the liquid to darken the color, too.
-Plantation Rum makes a great dark rum with just a bit of caramel color.
+Plantation rum makes a great dark rum with just a bit of caramel color.
 Given its French ownership, the rum gives off a distinctly French twist—Xaymaca Special Dry is a blend of Jamaican pot still rum aged for one to three years in Jamaica, then another year in cognac casks in France.
-“Plantation is one of my favorite rum producers,” says Kenneth McCoy, the chief creative officer for New York's The Rum House.
+“Plantation is one of my favorite rum producers,” says Kenneth McCoy, chief creative officer of New York's The Rum House.
 “Extremely aromatic, tons of fruity cinnamon, banana and coconut, [Xaymaca] is one of my new favorite rums I’ve had lately; it’s amazing neat or on the rocks but equally wonderful in a daiquiri and mojito."

 Best Coconut Rum: Koloa Kauaʻi